aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 Does the log match what happened?
 Are there any false positives (alerts that describe things that did not actually happen)?

-“Follow” the log file by running:
+"Follow" the log file by running:

 ```bash
 tail -f /var/log/snort/alert